Unveiling clean two-dimensional discrete time crystals on a digital quantum computer

-We utilise \torino, the IBM Quantum Heron processor comprising $133$ superconducting qubits arranged on the heavy-hexagonal lattice (see Fig.~\ref{fig:geometry}a)~\cite{McKay2023}.
+We utilise \torino, the IBM Quantum Heron gate-based superconducting quantum processor comprising $133$ superconducting qubits arranged on the heavy-hexagonal lattice (see Fig.~\ref{fig:geometry}a)~\cite{McKay2023}.
 The median infidelity of the native two-qubit gates (i.e., CZ gates) is approximately $4\times 10^{-3}$, while the infidelity of single-qubit gates is around $4 \times 10^{-4}$ with the median read-out error of $1.7 \times 10^{-2}$ (see also Supplementary Information~S1).
 Each Floquet cycle involves $150$ CZ gates for the $L=133$ system, totaling $150n$ CZ gates for $n$ time steps.
 Given the three non-parallelisable layers of two-qubit gates per cycle, the circuit depth for the $n$ time steps is $3n$.
-Considering a two-qubit gate time of about $100$ns, the real-time duration from state preparation to final measurement for the maximum circuit depth $300$ for $n=100$ is estimated as roughly $30 \mu$s, significantly shorter than the median single-qubit coherence times $T_1=165\mu$s and $T_2=138\mu$s.
+Considering a two-qubit gate time of about $100$ns, the real-time duration from state preparation to final measurement for the maximum circuit depth $300$ for $n=100$ is estimated as roughly $30 \mu$s, significantly shorter than the median single-qubit relaxation time $T_1=165\mu$s and dephasing time $T_2=138\mu$s.

-First, we introduce an error-mitigation scheme to validate that the quantum device provides reliable results for magnetisation dynamics.
+First, we introduce a simple baseline error-mitigation scheme, based on a global depolarising-noise model, to validate that the quantum device provides reliable results for magnetisation dynamics.
 We measure the time evolution of the averaged magnetisation over a set of qubits,

 where $|A|$ denotes the number of qubits in set $A$, and we choose that $A=\{ 63, 64, 65, 66, 67, 68, 69, 70, 71 \}$ for the $L=28$ system and $A=\{ 57, 58, 59, 60, 61, 62, 63, 64, 65, 66, 67, 68, 69, 70, 71 \}$ for the $L=133$ system (see Fig.~\ref{fig:geometry}a).
 In utilising the quantum device, we estimate the expectation value of ${\avg{Z}}(t)$ at each time step by computing the sample mean of outcomes from projective measurements on all qubits within $A$ in the computational basis over $2^{14}$ samples.
 The statistical error associated with this estimate is determined as the sample standard deviation of the mean.
-The results are shown in Fig.~\ref{fig:comp}a,c, where neither error-suppression methods such as dynamical decoupling~\cite{Viola1999,Souza2012} nor error-mitigation methods such as zero-noise extrapolation~\cite{Temme2017,Li2017} and probabilistic error cancellation~\cite{van_den_Berg2023} are used (the same holds for the other results presented below).
+The results are shown in Figs.~\ref{fig:comp}a and \ref{fig:comp}c, where neither error-suppression methods such as dynamical decoupling~\cite{Viola1999,Souza2012} nor error-mitigation methods such as zero-noise extrapolation~\cite{Temme2017,Li2017} and probabilistic error cancellation~\cite{van_den_Berg2023} are used (the same holds for the other results presented below).